 - Fewer and/or smaller scars

-Surgeons in the Division of General and Gastrointestinal Surgery are board-certified, Harvard Medical School-affiliated physicians.
+Our surgeons are board-certified and Harvard Medical School-affiliated.
 They are highly experienced in performing minimally invasive procedures ranging from complex procedures requiring no external incisions to treating cancers of the stomach and the esophagus in a completely minimally invasive manner.

 Our doctors are leaders in their field nationally, including serving as presidents of several national societies, including the Society of American Gastrointestinal and Endoscopic Surgeons, the Society for Surgery of the Alimentary Tract, the American Pancreatic Association and the Society of University Surgeons.